 Periodic classification of elements: Need for classification, Modern Periodic table, Gradation in Properties.

 Valency, Atomic number, metallic and non-metallic properties.

 Unit 2: World of Living

-Life Processes: "living being"; Basic concept of nutrition, respiration, transport and excretion in plants and animals.
-Control and Co-ordination in animals and plants: Tropic movements in plants; Introduction to plant hormones; control and co-ordination in animals: nervous system; voluntary, involuntary and reflex action, chemical co-ordination: animal hormones.
+Life Processes: "living being"; Basic concept of nutrition, respiration, transport, and excretion in plants and animals.
+Control and Co-ordination in animals and plants: Tropic movements in plants; Introduction to plant hormones; control and co-ordination in animals: the nervous system; voluntary, involuntary and reflex action, chemical co-ordination: animal hormones.

-Reproduction: Reproduction in animal and plants (asexual and sexual).
+Reproduction: Reproduction in animals and plants (asexual and sexual).
 Reproductive health-need for and methods of family planning.
 Safe sex vs HIV/AIDS.
 Childbearing and women's health.

 Heredity and evolution: Heredity; Model's contribution- Rules for the inheritance of traits; Sex determination: brief introduction; Basic concepts of evolution.